skx/sos/API.md

 > GET /blob/${id}

-* Retrieve the data associated with the speciifed ID, if it exists.
+* Retrieve the data associated with the specified ID, if it exists.
 * Return `HTTP 404` in the event of an ID not being found.

 > HEAD /blob/${id}